The Ultimate Abruzzo Travel Guide

 Abruzzo’s Cities

-Abruzzo is divided into 4 provinces, which are also the cities: Teramo, L’Aquila, Pescara and Chieti.
+Abruzzo is divided into four provinces, which are also the cities: Teramo, L’Aquila, Pescara and Chieti.

-Within our 4 provinces there are 305 Municipalities:
+Within our four provinces, there are 305 Municipalities:

 Abruzzo or Abruzzi?
 Abruzzy or Abruzzos?
 Which is the right name?